What do expats find most challenging?

 We asked expats and digital nomads what they find the most challenging about the local culture in San Juan La Laguna.
 They wrote...

 "The most challenging has been the language barrier.
 Although I'm getting better at the language I still have a long way to go.
 Another challenge is the double price standard for foreigners.
 I'm not a tourist, I live here but still am charged double or higher for many goods and services.
 There is also an attitude among the locals that there's something wrong with a single woman living alone.
 It does get a bit tiresome explaining that I'm single because I want to be.
-And no, I'm really not interested in meeting your brother, cousin, neighbor, etc," said another expat in San Juan La Laguna, Guatemala.
+And no, I'm really not interested in meeting your brother, cousin, neighbor, etc," said a member in San Juan La Laguna, Guatemala.

 Other Questions: